frederikgram/PYGA/configuration_guide.md

 - max_generations:
     An upper boundary for the needed generations to stop evolution

-- max_score:
+- max_fitness:
-    An upper boundary for the needed score to stop evolution
+    An upper boundary for the needed fitness to stop evolution

 - stagnation_hault: